harshitmody72/ChatBot/README.md

 # ChatBot

-* I have made an ChatBot application using RetrofitAPI and BrainShop AI
+* ChatBot application using RetrofitAPI and BrainShop AI

 ## Features in the application
 > Chat robot helping people as an assistant